 - the burglary of a dwelling caused another person to be physically injured;

 - the burglary of a dwelling involved the use of a dangerous instrument; or

 - the burglary of a dwelling involved the display of a firearm.

 Possession of Burglar's Tools - Read more about the penalties and punishments imposed under the laws of New York for possession of burglary tools under New York Penal Law Section 140.35, a Class "A" misdemeanor.
 Other related charges include trespass, criminal trespass, and unlawful possession of radio devices.

 The Law Office | Burglar Arrest Lawyer in Queens

 It's imperative that you consider all of your legal options as soon as possible, and certainly before agreeing to any deal made with the prosecution.
 An arrest for any property crime in New York does not mean that conviction is automatic.

 With the assistance of an experienced Queens criminal defense attorney, you can fight for your freedom and help clear you name.
-Call the Law Office of Rochelle S. Berliner today at 718-261-5600 or submit an online form to receive a free consultation.
+Call the Law Office today at or submit an online form to receive a free consultation.